rtz2k4/rtz2k4/README.md

 - 👋 Hi, I’m @rtz2k4

 - 👀 I’m interested in programming, I know to program in Python, C and C++.
-Also, I tried Pascal to broaden my programming knowledge and I have a some basic experience with SQL.
+Also, I tried Pascal to broaden my programming knowledge and I have some basic experience with SQL.
   Beyond code, I am also quite decent at mathematics.
 I find myself captivated by the complexities of the human mind through psychology, philosophy and politics.
   In my free time, I enjoy chess, watch movies and explore content on Youtube.